danforthcenter/plantcv/docs/erode.md

 Perform morphological 'erosion' filtering.
 Keeps pixel in center of the kernel if conditions set in kernel are true, otherwise removes pixel.

-**plantcv.erode**(*img, kernel, i*)
+**plantcv.erode**(*gray_img, kernel, i*)

 **returns** image after erosion

 - **Parameters:**
-    - img1 - Input image
+    - gray_img - Grayscale (usually binary) image data
-    - kernel - An odd integer that is used to build a kernel x kernel matrix using np.ones
+    - kernel - An odd integer that is used to build a kernel x kernel matrix using np.ones.
+Must be greater than 1 to have an effect
     - i - Iterations, i.e. the number of consecutive filtering passes

 - **Context:**